Skip to main content

 Many from the countries banned are our friends, neighbors, and in the case of Afghanistan, brothers and sisters in arms.
 When the Taliban took control of Kabul, Sabira and her husband had to flee because of his past work supporting the U.S. Armed Forces; now, they are in Massachusetts alone, dreaming of the day when they will see their families again.

 The devastation the travel ban will cause is immense.
-We hope the ban will be successfully challenged in court, and that the President’s unilateral decision-making will spur further action around the need for comprehensive immigration reform.
+We hope the ban will be successfully challenged in court, and ultimately lead to further action around the need for comprehensive immigration reform.

-IINE Statement on the Trump Administration’s Termination of TPS for Afghanistan
+IINE Statement on the Termination of TPS for Afghanistan

-The International Institute of New England condemns the federal administration’s most recent cruelty in terminating Temporary Protected Status (TPS) for Afghans.
-The administration claims that conditions in Afghanistan have improved, but the Taliban’s continued control of the nation contradicts this assessment.
+The termination of Temporary Protected Status (TPS) for Afghans is based on the claim that conditions in Afghanistan have improved, but the Taliban’s continued control of the nation contradicts this assessment.
 Human rights violations have only worsened, with women and girls at heightened risk of facing gender-based violence, in addition to thousands of disappearances, arbitrary arrests, extrajudicial executions, attacks on freedom of expression, and the near collapse of their health system.
 Sending people who have fought alongside us, sought safety in the U.S., and would likely face retribution upon return to a country in crisis would be a complete reversal of our nation’s long-held values of refuge and humanitarian relief.

 IINE has a long history of welcoming and supporting Afghans from the early 2000’s to today.
 After the fall of Kabul, our communities stepped up and opened our doors because it was the right thing to do.
 Thousands of Afghans left their homes behind, and in some cases their families, to ensure their safety, including our allies who aided American troops during the war.
 These brave and resilient individuals have become our neighbors, colleagues, and friends – like Nazia.
 An English teacher in Afghanistan, Nazia fled after receiving death threats from the Taliban for daring to educate women and girls.
 Today, Nazia continues to teach English in the Boston-area and hopes to pursue her masters.
-These are the kind of people we would be turning our backs on if the administration terminates TPS on July 12.
+These are the kind of people we would be turning our backs on.

 We must stand by our commitment to welcoming those in need, and we can do so.
 By passing the Afghan Adjustment Act (AAA), Congress could allow Afghans to apply for green cards and set them on a pathway to becoming permanent citizens.
 It would mean that thousands of Afghans will be able to reunite with their families, and together, remain safely in the U.S. – a country they have come to call home.